 Leeds Road, Bradford

-In 1871 a school chapel was opened on the Leeds Road adjoining the Catholic cemetery to serve the Catholics of the Laisterdyke or Laister Dyke area 2 miles east of Bradford.
+In 1871 a school-chapel was opened on the Leeds Road adjoining the Catholic cemetery to serve the Laisterdyke or Laister Dyke area two miles east of Bradford.
 A larger school was built on an adjacent site in 1905 (with the chapel in the basement) and the old school largely demolished for road widening.
 The parish was established in 1921 and land and a large house were purchased at Greenhill, a short distance further east along the Leeds Road, close to Killinghall Road (now the Bradford ring road).
 The five-bay Georgian house (listed Grade II) formed the presbytery but the church is now served from St Columba.
 The former stable block behind is also listed Grade II.
 Charles Fox was then commissioned to design a permanent parish church to seat 700 and this was built in 1933 fronting the Leeds Road to the right of the presbytery.

 The church has the altar facing north but in this section all references will be to conventional orientation, i.e. as if the altar faced east.